greatsuspender/thegreatsuspender/README.md

 If you have completed the above steps, the "welcome" page will open indicating successful installation of the extension.

+### Chrome webstore

+Please note that the version on the Chrome webstore may be some versions behind.
+Also, the webstore version has automatic updates *disabled* so you will need to uninstall/reinstall if you want to update after a new webstore version is pushed.
+For information on why this is the situation please read this issue thread: https://github.com/deanoemcke/thegreatsuspender/issues/322

 ### License

 This work is licensed under a GNU GENERAL PUBLIC LICENSE (v2)